 By default, all traffic from the remote FortiAP is sent to the FortiGate WiFi controller.
-If split tunneling is configured, only traffic destined for the corporate office networks is routed to the FortiGate.
-Other general Internet traffic is routed unencrypted through the local gateway.
+If you want to use split tunneling, you can configure which traffic is routed to the FortiGate.
+Other general Internet traffic is routed directly through the local gateway.
 Split tunneling avoids loading the FortiGate with unnecessary traffic and allows direct access to local private networks at the location of the FortiAP even if the connection to the WiFi controller goes down.